 ET extended time (temporary — Baldwin Online and Adult Programs only)

 AU audit (satisfactory)

 Grade Point Equivalents

 Grade point equivalents are as follows (there is no grade of A+):

 Grade point average is determined by dividing total grade points earned by the total semester hours credit attempted for a regular grade.

 Requests for grade changes will not be considered if initiated by students later than the first week of classes in the calendar term following distribution of the official grade which is being contested.
-(Baldwin Online and Adult Programs students must file grade appeals by the following deadlines: October 1 for summer courses, February 1 for fall courses, and July 1 for spring courses.)
+(Baldwin Online and Adult Program students must file grade appeals by the following deadlines: October 1 for summer courses, February 1 for fall courses, and July 1 for spring courses.)

 Repetition of Courses

 Students may repeat a course in which a grade of C, D, F or NC was earned.
 Original grades are not removed from the permanent record, but in the case of C, D or F grades, the lower grade is removed from calculation of a cumulative grade point average.
 The original grade cannot be replaced by an NC.
 Students are allowed three graded attempts of a course.
 Repeat work can be done at MBU or at another institution, subject to the guidelines for transfer of credit, and only if appropriate MBU faculty certify that the transfer course is sufficiently similar to the MBU course being repeated.
 Students will receive only credit for transfer work, not grade points.
 However, the C, D or F grade earned in the MBU course will be removed from calculation of the MBU cumulative grade point average.

 • Courses taken P/NC are not included in the computation of grade point average.